-“Every week or so, we would have large groups of college students come in to help make phone calls and canvass, so I took on the responsibility to train them on our systems,” Alexa said.
+“Every week or so, we would have large groups of college students come in to help make phone calls and canvass, so I helped to train them on our systems,” Alexa said.

 Alexa also worked to publicize the debate between Congressman Coffman and his opponent, Joe Miklosi – one of the most competitive House races in 2012.
 She recruited campaign supporters so they made up the majority of the audience – and media coverage.